BYD Dolphin vs Chevy Bolt 2027: Budget EV Battle - ThinkEV Canada comparison

 • Sticker price (before rebates)

-• Driving engagement (more fun behind the wheel)
+• Driving engagement (more fun on the road)

 • Interior design (the rotating screen is genuinely clever)